 6. Close on your loan

 Almost done!
 Once your loan has been approved, we’ll reach out to you to schedule a closing date.
 You’ll review final documents and make sure the rates and amounts are what you have agreed to.
 You’ll also pay closing costs and your down payment with a certified or cashier’s check (available through your bank).
 Bring your photo ID and Social Security card to this meeting.
 Once your loan has been funded, you’ll get your keys!

 Let’s do this

 Owning a home is an exciting and fulfilling experience that doesn’t have to be difficult.
-At CrossCountry Mortgage, Inc., we want your home financing experience to be positive and memorable.
+We want your home financing experience to be positive and memorable.
 So, take the next step.
-Call us at 877.245.8383 or request a FREE rate quote today.
+Contact one of our friendly and helpful licensed loan officers!

 CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 All loans subject to underwriting approval.
 Certain restrictions apply.
 Certificate of Eligibility required for VA loans.
 CrossCountry Mortgage, Inc. is an FHA Approved Lending Institution, and is not acting on behalf of or at the direction of HUD/FHA or the Federal government.
 All loans subject to underwriting approval.
 Certain restrictions apply.
 Certificate of Eligibility required for VA loans.
 USDA Loans: Borrower income limited to 115% of median income for the area.
 Borrowers must have reasonable credit histories.
 30-year loan term.
 Housing costs cannot exceed 29% of income; total debt payments cannot exceed 41% of income.
 Homes must meet state and HCFP building codes.
 Funding fee required.
 Available only in designated USDA rural areas.